 Problems with neighbours can make you feel really low.
 Find out where to get help

 Some problems can be easily sorted out by talking to the people involved.
 You should only do this if you feel that it’s safe and you won’t be hurt or upset.
-You could talk to someone you trust, like a support worker, first to see how they think you should handle the problem.
+You could talk to someone you trust first, like a support worker, to see how they think you should handle the problem.

-Help if you’re affected by antisocial behaviour
+Help if you’re affected by anti-social behaviour

-Antisocial behaviour can have a huge impact on your mental health.
+Anti-social behaviour can have a huge impact on your mental health.
 It can range from low-level noise problems right up to being bullied, harassed or intimidated by people in your area.

-You can report antisocial behaviour to
+You can report this behaviour to:

-- the police
+- The police

-- the council
+- The council

-- the Housing Executive or housing associations if it’s happening in one of their developments
+- The Housing Executive or housing associations if it’s happening in one of their developments

-- mediating between you and the person causing the problem
+- Mediating between you and the person causing the problem

-- getting a court order to stop the person from behaving in certain ways
+- Getting a court order to stop the person from behaving in certain ways

-- getting the person causing the behaviour to sign an acceptable behaviour contract
+- Getting the person causing the behaviour to sign an acceptable behaviour contract

-- issuing an antisocial behaviour order against the person causing the problems
+- Issuing an anti-social behaviour order against the person causing the problems

-Help if you’re accused of antisocial behaviour
+Help if you’re accused of anti-social behaviour

 Mental health conditions can make you act in ways that other people don’t understand.
 Your neighbours may complain about your behaviour.
 If this happens, your landlord has to investigate.
 But they also have to take your mental health into account when deciding how to respond to these complaints.